 - Online access to view portfolio balances, track performance and reallocate your investments through your MyMERS account

-- Access to ongoing retirement planning education seminars and resources such as our Full Picture report builder and financial resource center
+- Access to ongoing retirement planning education seminars and resources

 - A streamlined investment menu of carefully selected and risk-adjusted investment options that are rebalanced quarterly